EnergiseLtd/snr-dev-technical-exercise/README.md

 # Developer Technical Exercise

-The purpose of this exercise is to assess candidates on equal parts data handling, visualisation, knowledge of appropriate tooling.
+The purpose of this exercise is to assess candidates on equal parts data handling, visualisation, estimation techniques, and knowledge of appropriate tooling.

 ## Brief
-Our client, "Logo Text Here" has supplied cumulative carbon emissions data in csv format (anon_carbon_data.csv).
+Our client, "Logo Text Here" has supplied cumulative weekly carbon emissions data in csv format (anon_carbon_data.csv).
+The data is missing some weeks.
 We want to display the weekly emissions back to them in a clear way.

 ### Steps
-1. Transform the data so that it is weekly, not cumulative.
+1. Transform the data so that it is weekly carbon emissions, not cumulative.
-1. Display the data on a graph with the x axis being weeks and the y axis being carbon emitted that week in tCO2e (a standard unit).
+1. Display the data on a graph with the x axis being months and the y axis being carbon emitted that month in tCO2e (a standard unit).
+1. The user will want to "drill down" into the data, by being able to change the x axis into weeks.
+1. The user will want to be able to optionally view the data "as is", with gaps.
+1. The user will want to be able to optionally view the data with estimated data where the gaps are, using a line of best fit (using the data before and after gaps to create estimated values).
+1. The user will want to be able to optionally view the data with estimated data where the gaps are, using pro rata (using the whole data set to create a weekly average value).
+1. Consider animations, tooltips and any other "nice to have" functionality, leaning on your data visualisation library of choice.

 ### Considerations
+- Weekly data can be considered missing if the data point doesn't exist, or if the value is 0.0
-- Data transformation should be done programmatically, therefore no excel or similar tools are to be used.
+- Data transformation should be done programmatically, leaving the raw csv file untouched, therefore no excel or similar tools are to be used.
 - Any reasonable programming language may be used.
 Use something comfortable, but capable.
 - Once the program has run, the csv file should remain unchanged, and no new csv file created.
 - The quality of the visualisation should be such that you would feel comfortable presenting it to a paid client.